-Ref Governance issue Source Actions to address the issue Measures of success Lead/s Timescale 4 Partnership and Engagement Governance issues Maintaining resilience in the governance process with particular regard to the increasingly complex array of partnership agreements and alternative funding solutions the Council may enter into as part of alternative service delivery solutions to reduce cost or unlock funding opportunities.
+Ref Governance issue Source Actions to address the issue Measures of success Lead/s Timescale 2.
+Partnership and Engagement Governance issues Maintaining resilience in the governance process with particular regard to the increasingly complex array of partnership agreements and alternative funding solutions the Council may enter into as part of alternative service delivery solutions to reduce cost or unlock funding opportunities.
 This includes the Local Authority Trading Company (LATC), localism, joint operations (e.g. joint County wide food waste collaboration), and other new shared service arrangements, outsourcing or collaborations).
-Annual Governance Statement 2022- 23 and risk register a) Ensure all partnering arrangements have robust governance arrangements including full regard to legal, financial and HR implications.
+Annual Governance Statement 2023- 24 and risk register a) Ensure all partnering arrangements have robust governance arrangements including full regard to legal, financial and HR implications.
 Once governance arrangements are in place continue to review and ensure they remain robust. b) Ensure arrangements for traded services and arms-length organisations are fit for purpose c) Further investigation of various structures for different arrangements, including utilisation of the approved LATC.
 Robust due diligence for all proposals presented in business cases to be considered by Overview and Scrutiny Committee and Cabinet CLT - Solicitor to the Council Ongoing due diligence work presented to Overview and Scrutiny Cabinet throughout the year

-Ref Governance issue Source Actions to address the issue Measures of success Lead/s Timescale 5 Cyber Resilience Governance Issues There has been an increase in the number of cyber security related incidents affecting the public sector and they are becoming increasingly sophisticated.
+Ref Governance issue Source Actions to address the issue Measures of Lead/s Timescale 3 Cyber Resilience Governance Issues There has been an increase in the number of cyber security related incidents affecting the public sector and they are becoming increasingly sophisticated.
 It is vital that the council maintains ICT resilience to ensure a secure network, ensuring the ICT infrastructure is protected adequately from attacks and threats.
 The council needs an effective security strategy to ensure that cyber security is embedded as part of normal business activities.
-Corporate Risk Register and ICT Strategy Board; ICT Security {Sub- Group} MTFS 2023-2026 GDPR Legislation - effective date 25 th May 2018 a) Develop the overall Cyber security and business continuity Strategies b) Develop the business case for implementing a Cloud First policy c) Quarterly review of network security and cyber resilience; extra assurance/training for remote working/meetings d) ICT Strategy and Strategy Board e) Review of compliance by Cyber Security and Information Governance Sub-Group f) Risk assessments and review of security of hybrid working arrangements built into assurance programme. g) Regular cyber and phishing training h) on-going improvement to infrastructure and system updates including patching, firmware updates. i) annual penetration tests j) additional 2 factor authentication and cloud back-up for o365 k) Signed up to DLUHC Cyber Assessment Framework (CAF) pilot.
-CAF provides a systematic and comprehensive approach to assessing management of cyber risks to essential functions. l) Continued assessment and replace / upgrade systems where appropriate to enhance security m) Cyber security exercises to test service / users readiness n) Regular security policy updates a) PSN compliance, secure network. b) Work proceeds to timetable c) Review evidenced compliance d) Compliant risk assessments e) CAF Achievement f) cyber accreditations, cyber essential g) essential functions continue Chief Executive/H ead of Resources/ ICT Manager Data Controller ICT Manager ICT Manager CLT Ongoing reports to ICT Strategy Board, and Cyber Security and Information Governance Sub- Group, Cabinet Members and Group Leaders Ongoing risk assessments Summer 2025
+Corporate Risk Register and ICT Strategy Board; ICT Security {Sub-Group} National Cyber Security Centre (NCSC) Press and journals a) Deliver the overall Cyber security and business continuity Strategies b) Deliver the business case for implementing a Cloud First policy c) Quarterly review of network security and cyber resilience; extra assurance/training for remote working/meetings d) ICT Strategy and Strategy Board e) Review of compliance by Cyber Security and Information Governance Sub-Group f) Risk assessments and review of security of hybrid working arrangements and remote meetings built into assurance programme. g) Regular cyber and phishing training h) on-going improvement to infrastructure and system updates including patching, firmware updates. i) annual penetration tests j) additional 2 factor authentication and cloud back-up for 0365 k) MHCLG Cyber Assessment Framework (CAF) accreditation.
+CAF provides a systematic and comprehensive approach to assessing management of cyber risks to essential functions. l) Continued assessment and replace / upgrade a) PSN compliance, secure network. b) Work proceeds to timetable c) Review evidenced compliance d) Compliant risk assessments e) CAF Achievement f) cyber accreditations, cyber essential g) essential functions continue Chief Executive/H ead of Resources/ ICT Manager/ Data Controller Ongoing reports to ICT Strategy Board, and Cyber Security and Information Governance Sub- Group, Cabinet Members and Group Leaders Ongoing risk assessments